 Ratneshwar Mahadev Mandir Entry Fee

 The Ratneshwar Mahadev Temple offers free entry to all visitors.
-Visitors can also enjoy the mesmerising views of the historic Manikarnika Ghat, one of the most famous and spiritual sites along the Ganges River.
+Visitors can also enjoy the mesmerizing views of the historic Manikarnika Ghat, one of the most famous and spiritual sites along the Ganges River.

-How to Reach Varanasi
+How to Reach Varanasi?

 - By Road: Varanasi is easily accessible via bus or drive-through city, and there are numerous ways to get here from the larger cities.

-- By Rail: The main railway station in Varanasi is the Varanasi Junction Railway Station (varanasi canton railway station), which is approximately 4.5 km away from the temple.
+- By Rail: The main railway station in Varanasi is the Varanasi Junction Railway Station (Varanasi Canton railway station), which is approximately 4.5 km away from the temple.
 The other railway station in the city is Kashi, Varanasi City, Pandit Deen Dayal Upadhyaya Junction.

 - By Air: Lal Bahadur Shashtri International Airport is the nearest airport located 26 kilometers from the city.